adhyan-jain/C-CodeVault/README.md

 - **GitHub Pages:** A live version of some projects (future plans).

 ## 🔄 How to Contribute
+## How to Contribute
-- Feel free to fork the repository and contribute improvements, bug fixes, or enhancements to any of the projects I work on.
+- Feel free to fork this repository and contribute improvements, bug fixes, or enhancements to any of the projects I work on.
-- If you have any suggestions or ideas, open an issue or pull request.
+- If you have suggestions or ideas, open an issue or pull request!

 ## 📈 Progress Tracker
 To track the progress of my learning, I will create day-wise markdown files for each day of my journey.
 These files will contain: